Sorry, but no new photos today. We’ve been preoccupied with online research and will get back to taking photos soon.

 Right now, I have about 1000 left.
 Recently I increased the pace and can manage to do 20 post corrections per day, an increase from my previous 10.
 Sure, I’ve missed some days here and there and don’t fuss about it, but it’s often on my mind after uploading the new daily post.

-In Arizona, the roads are evenly paved, and I will be able to begin walking outside each day.
+In Arizona, the roads are evenly paved, and I will begin walking outside each day.
 I may do it comparably to the process I did in India while in lockdown by getting up and walking every hour, rather than one long walk.
 I will listen to podcasts as I’d done in those long corridors.
-Plus, it helps to get up out of a chair and move every hour as opposed to going out once a day.
+Plus, it helps to get up out of a chair and move every hour instead of going out once a day.

 I am looking forward to walking again, which I haven’t done much while in Marloth Park with the uneven pothole-ridden dirt roads.
 The cool crisp air in Arizona in the wintertime is pleasant for walking outdoors.